 A decrease or ceasing of vocalizations is a dramatic behavioral change because birds are communicative animals.
 It indicates they’re feeling unwell because parrots stop talking when under the weather.

-They must devote more energy to healing and will be disinclined to communicate when weak.
+They must devote more energy to healing and will be disinclined to communicate when feeling weak.
 Parrots also stay quiet when weak or injured to avoid attracting the attention of predators.

 Parrots may not show symptoms until the illness has progressed.